jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 First notice that we need to `use minigrep::Config` to bring `Config` from the library crate into the binary crate.
 We don't do this for `run`, because the convention is to use structs directly and use the crate or module name for functions.
 (If you're wondering why we don't have to `use minigrep`, it's because `minigrep` is a fully qualified top level path like `std`.)

 When we call into `Config::build`, we're calling `unwrap_or_else` to handle the error case.
-This function unwraps the `Ok` variant, "or else" calls into the provided closure, which we're using to print an error message and exit with an error code.
-(Again, we'll cover closures more in [chapter 13][chap13].)
+This function unwraps the `Ok` variant, "or else" calls into the provided closure (see [chapter 13][chap13]), which we're using to print an error message and exit with an error code.
 When calling `run` we could also have used `unwrap_or_else`, but `run` doesn't return a value we want to unwrap, so instead we use the `if let...` syntax.

-Finally, a subtle change but note that we're using `eprintln!` here instead of `println!`.
-This causes our errors to be printed to stderr instead of stdout.
+Finally, note the subtle change from our usual `println!` macro.
+We're using `eprintln!` here instead, which causes our errors to be printed to stderr instead of stdout.
 If you try running:

 ```sh
 $ cargo run > output.txt